By Rick Rothacker and Tanya Agrawal

 The settlements, other charges, and a series of asset sales the bank also announced Monday will result in Bank of America posting only a small profit for 2012’s fourth quarter.
 The bank is due to report results on Jan.
 17.

 Bank of America is paying $3.6 billion to Fannie Mae and buying back $6.75 billion of bad loans from the mortgage company to clear up all claims that government-owned Fannie Mae had made against the bank.
-Bank of America is buying the loans for the value of their outstanding principal, and will immediately record a loss on them.
+Bank of America is buying the loans for the value of their outstanding principle, and will immediately record a loss on them.

 The bank said the pact covers loans with a current balance of about $300 billion and ends “substantially” all unresolved claims on loans sold to Fannie from Jan 1, 2000 to December 31, 2008.